ashikcse20/LaravelProject/README.md

 # LaravelProject
- This is my first Laravel practice
+ This is my first Laravel practice in 2020 From Bitfumes tutorial.